travel-more-with-us/back-end/README.md

 # Backend for travel website

+- Python3 must be already installed
+- Install PostgreSQL and create db
+- Docker should be installed

 You need to create `.env` file and add there the variables with your according values:
 - `POSTGRES_DB`: this is databases name;